 $ ./a.out

 The extension of the output file really doesn’t matter.
-Name it as you like, either keep or skip the extension if you want; Linux doesn’t care.
+Name it as you like, either keep or skip the extension if you like; Linux doesn’t care.
 To run the program, type the following command in the Linux console and press the Enter button:

 ./min_numbers